h102136/s2geometry_dart/README.md

 - differences of language feature: Javascript is a dynamic typing language and Dart is a static typing, so need to check and reconstruct the type of each variable and function.

 - data structure: 'Array' and 'Object' are the most commonly used in JavaScript, 'List' and 'Map' have different ways of use in Dart, so the code needs to be rewritten to accommodate the methods and features of Dart

+- use 'BigInt' to declare S2 cell id for solving the problem of a number over 64 bits.

 ## Usage